Many feared dead after Florida beachfront condo collapses - News Break

 Many feared dead after Florida beachfront condo collapses

-SURFSIDE, Fla. — (AP) — A beachfront condo building partially collapsed Thursday outside Miami, killing at least one person and trapping others in the tower that resembled a giant fractured dollhouse, with one side sheared away.
-Dozens of survivors were pulled out, and rescuers kept up a desperate search for more.
+SURFSIDE, Fla. — (AP) — A wing of a 12-story beachfront condo building collapsed with a roar in a town outside Miami early Thursday, killing at least one person and trapping residents in rubble and twisted metal.
+Rescuers pulled out dozens of survivors and continued to look for more.

-A wing of the 12-story building in the community of Surfside came down with a roar around 1:30 a.m.
-By late evening, nearly 100 people were still unaccounted for, authorities said, raising fears that the death toll could climb sharply.
-Officials did not know how many were in the tower when it fell.
+Nearly 100 people were still unaccounted for at midday, authorities said, raising fears that the death toll could climb sharply.
+But officials did not know how many were in the tower when it fell around 1:30 a.m.

 “The building is literally pancaked,” Surfside Mayor Charles Burkett said.
 “That is heartbreaking because it doesn’t mean, to me, that we are going to be as successful as we wanted to be in finding people alive.”